moshez/surface_saver/README.rst

 License
 -------

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the licence in ``pyproject.toml`` for details.